-My head snapped up and I saw genuine concern in Mika's eyes "Of course not!
+My head snapped up and I saw genuine concern in Mika's eyes.
+"Of course not!
 He wouldn't do something like that!"
-I cried indignantly and Mika frowned at me surprised at my outburst.
+I cried indignantly and Mika raised her eyebrows at me, clearly startled by my outburst.

 "Ok, ok!
 Geez I was only asking."

 For some reason I trusted Hanazawa Rui.
-I wasn't used to trusting people, not after everything that I'd been through and I wasn't too sure how comfortable I was with it.
-Then I thought back to yesterday, if I trusted him so much why hadn't I told him the truth?
+I wasn't used to trusting people, and to be perfectly honest, I wasn't too sure how comfortable I was with it.
+My mind wandered back to yesterday and I chewed my lip lightly.
+If I trusted him so much, why hadn't I just told him the truth?

 Mika brought me out of my thoughts, poking me and giving me a friendly grin.
 "C'mon.
 I can see the wheels of your mind working!"
 I snorted at that and she shushed me, trying not to laugh herself.
 "So come on, tell me what happened yesterday!"
 I grinned at her enthusiasm.
 Mika had a way of always making me feel happy, like she brought the sunshine with her.
 And who knows, maybe she could help me figure out what was going on in my brain.